lilianhabib/pe-projects/journal.md

 * Blockers: None!

 ## Lesson Notes
 * Today we practiced some PHP control flow statements (else, elseif, and if).
 It reminded me of JS when I was learning on my own.
 I did run into some HTTP 500 error because I was putting a condition on the last else statement.
 I put a conditioned on the if and elseif statements and echoed a comment for the last else statement.
+* Key words
+* * Delimiter: A character or set of characters that separate some text from other text.
+A comma, tags, quotes
+* * Keyword: a reserved word that the language and the interpreter have already defined.
+* * Statement: explicit instruction.
+A comman you write.
+When you use the assignment operator, do math, or concatenate some strings, you are writing statements.
+* * Operator: a symbol that tells the PHP interpreter to perform certain actions.
+* * Boolean: value is true or false.

 ## conclusion / major takeaways?
 * As I was practicing writing <?php echo $animal;?> and <?=$animal?> statements in paragraphs, I forgot the semi-colons again when assigning a value to the variable!
 Don't forget the semi-colon!
 Look over things carefully!!

+##09.28.2022
+##Lesson 094: PHP Arrays and Objects + some HSL color

+###Standup
+* What is one thing you learned over the yesterday?
+Yesterday, I learned about else, elseif and else statements.
+I practiced it several times and learned that the else statement doesn't need a condition.
+When I did add one, it resulted in a HTTP 500 error.
+I went over the MadLibs activity again and I kept forgetting those semi-colons.
+Spent about 5-10 minutes figuring out what I was doing wrong.
+Practiced it several times more after that and I think I am getting the the hang of it, but I'm going to practice it again today.
+I also unexpectedly spent majority of my evening fixing my site.
+The menu and paragraph for two of the pages overflowed, while the others didn't (i.e. home and project page).
+Not sure why because I used the home page's html and css as a template for all of the pages.
+The navigation bar overflowing was most confusing.
+I went over the code line by line and it was exactly the same as the home page's.
+However, when I copied the nav css (from the home page) to the other page, it magically fixed the issue.
+I don't know if it was some sort of glitch.
+Also recently, my logo disappears and I see another logo.
+Only when I refresh the page several times, I see my original logo.
+Weird.

+* What is something that was confusing?
+Other than the website issue, there are no confusions!

+* Is there anything you are excited to learn?
+Today, I am excited to learn about some PHP arrays and objects and play around with HSL colour

+* Blockers: None!

+## Lesson Notes
+* An array is a data structure to organize lists of things.
+It has an intrinsic order to it.
+* Instead of asscessing the array with numbers, you can write echo $cat["nameokeyvalue"];.
+* Arrays has an intrinsic order, so you need to called $example[2].
+The list starts at 0.
-*
+* The Value Song:
+* * adding black to a colour creates a shade.
+* * adding white to a colour creates a tint.
+* * grey - when you mix white and black.
+Add grey to a colour and you create a tone
+* * value is the lightness or darkness of colour of hue

+## conclusion / major takeaways?
+* Major takeaway today is use only one CSS styles page for all web pages.
+Always remember quotations and commas, and symbols.